 About the author

 My name is Rachael Kornblum and I am mom in St. Louis, MO.
-I have been married 13 years and have four children: a nine-year-old boy and five-year-old triplet boys.
+I have been married 14 years and have four children: a nine-year-old boy and five-year-old triplet boys.
 I am in my mid-thirties and an Orthodox Jew.
-I have a B.A. degree in journalism and mass communications and a B.S. degree in early childhood education, and a M.Ed. in elementary education.
+I have a B.A. degree in journalism and mass communications, a B.S. degree in early childhood education, and a M.Ed. in elementary education.
 I currently teach pre-kindergarten, run a Hebrew school program, and do freelance curriculum writing.
-I previously taught kindergarten for one year, third grade for a total of four years and two and three-year-olds for half a year.
+I previously taught kindergarten for one year, third grade for a total of four years, and two and three-year-olds for half a year.
 I was home with my triplets for three years and then went back to work full-time.
-I now teach kindergarten at a local public elementary school.
-I am a scrapbooking consultant and am working on my master’s degree in education.
 My interests include singing, writing, scrapbooking, crafts, and learning.
 My passions are using environmentally safe health and cleaning products, protecting our environment, and saving money.

 I started this blog because I had been doing research on ways to save money.
 I seemed to always run into the same tips, many of which I had already tried.
 When our family grew from one child to four children so quickly we were faced with many more expenses.
 I felt like many of the tips out there were either common sense or applied more to people who needed to cut back for the first time.
 For example: don’t eat out as often, limit trips to the coffee shop, plan less dates with your spouse, buy store brands, use coupons, etc. These were no-brainers.